Top CBT Therapists in Providence

 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy or “CBT” is an approach to the alleviation of depression, anxiety, trauma, insomnia, and even the treatment of medical diagnoses such as chronic headaches that has met the “gold standard” of care in the eyes of the American Psychological Association.
-Cognitive Behavioral Therapy is a present-focused, problem-solving approach to treatment that helps clients realize that fixing disordered thinking fixes problem behaviors and troublesome symptoms like worry and sadness.
-Despite our recognition the CBT is a highly effective form of treatment we would be remiss if we did not mention that Cognitive Behavioral Therapy is not the only scientifically-proven approach to treatment.
-The American Psychological Association has also given their stamp of approval to other approaches to treatment used by therapists in the Baltimore Therapy Group including Emotion Focused Therapy, Interpersonal Process Therapy, and Psychodynamic Psychotherapy.
+Despite our recognition that CBT is a highly effective form of treatment we would be remiss if we did not mention that Cognitive Behavioral Therapy is not the only scientifically-proven approach to treatment.
+The American Psychological Association has also given their stamp of approval to other approaches to treatment used by therapists in the Providence Therapy Group including Emotion Focused Therapy, Dialectical Behavior Therapy, Interpersonal Process Therapy, and Psychodynamic Psychotherapy.

 Meet Our